hann-cyber/AWS-S3-Bucket/README.md

  <img src="https://i.imgur.com/rjfg2HJ.png">
 </p>

-In this scenario I used the "open" button, which uses private tokenized link that grants me access to the file.
+In this scenario I used the "open" button, and now you can see my Beagle rescues!
+The reason why this works differently is due to AWS providing a private tokenized link that grants me access to the file.
 Note: I blocked my token info.

 <p align="center">
  <img src="https://i.imgur.com/elxjvFG.png">